-I'm the breeder behind The Butcher’s Dogue/ Le Chien du Boucher located in Scranton, PA.
+I'm Grant & Michal W., the breeder behind The Butcher’s Dogue/ Le Chien du Boucher located in Scranton, PA.
 We are hobby breeders focusing on preserving our breed.
 We are motivated by our focus on the betterment of the Dogue de Bordeaux breed.
 We love our dogs endlessly and want them to have the best life possible.
 We find so much fulfillment in finding the perfect home for each pup.

-About Grant & Michal
+Q. & A. with Grant & Michal

-What makes Grant & Michal’s program special
+What makes your program special?

 We only use the very best of the best!
 We want to make sure we are breeding for quality.

-Grant & Michal has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Grant & Michal has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “When our puppies reach 2 weeks of age, we require a non refundable deposit.”